tazjin/nixery/docs/src/under-the-hood.md

 feedback back to the user at this point, so from the user's perspective things just ... hang, for a moment.

-## 3. Layers are uploaded to Nixery's storage

-Nixery inspects the returned manifest and uploads each layer to the configured [Google Cloud Storage][gcs] bucket.
-To avoid unnecessary uploading, it will check whether layers are already present in the bucket.

-## 4. The image manifest is sent back
+## 4. The manifest is assembled and returned to the client

-If everything went well at this point, Nixery responds to the registry client with the image manifest.

-The client now inspects the manifest and basically sees a list of SHA256-hashes, each corresponding to one layer of the image.
-Most clients will now consult their local layer storage and determine which layers they are missing.

-Each of the missing layers is then requested from Nixery.
+Once armed with the hashes of all required layers, Nixery assembles the OCI Container Image manifest which describes the structure of the built image and names all of its layers by their content hash.

+This manifest is returned to the client.

 ## 5. Image layers are requested

+The client now inspects the manifest and determines which of the layers it is currently missing based on their content hashes.
+Note that different container runtimes will handle this differently, and in the case of certain engine and storage driver combinations (e.g.
+Docker with OverlayFS) layers might be downloaded again even if they are already present.

-For each image layer that it needs to retrieve, the registry client assembles a request that looks like this:
+For each of the missing layers, the client now issues a request to Nixery that looks like this:

 `GET /v2/${imageName}/blob/sha256:${layerHash}`

-Nixery receives these requests and *rewrites* them to Google Cloud Storage URLs, responding with an `HTTP 303 See Other` status code and the actual download URL of the layer.
+Nixery receives these requests and handles them based on the configured storage backend.

+If the storage backend is GCS, it *redirects* them to Google Cloud Storage URLs, responding with an `HTTP 303 See Other` status code and the actual download URL of the layer.

 Nixery supports using private buckets which are not generally world-readable, in which case [signed URLs][] are constructed using a private key.
 These allow the registry client to download each layer without needing to care about how the underlying authentication works.

+If the storage backend is the local filesystem, Nixery will attempt to serve the layer back to the client from disk.

 ---------